 Contraventions of the National Environmental Management Act, 1998, particularly section 28, 30 and 49A (e) and (f).”

 The essence established under section 28 of NEMA confirms the responsibility and prima facie liability of any person, who unlawfully and intentionally or through negligence commits an act or omission, which degrades the environment through pollution or detrimentally affects the environment in a significant nature.
 The importance thereof confirms the prospect of criminal charges should the act or omission relate to a schedule 3 transgression of NEMA.
 The principle applied to assess the municipal manager will therefore consider the “duty of care” applied by the manager to prevent or mitigate the harm to the environment.
-This assessment is enshrined in our common law principles and more specifically in Rainbow Chicken Farm (Pty) Ltd v Mediterranean Woollen Mills (Pty) Ltd which describes the duty of care as a specific duty entrusted to prevent harm against others.
+The principle also correlates with the section 2 of NEMA under which “duty of care” is one of the primary principles upon which NEMA is based.
+Notwithstanding the recognition of the principle being recognised by our legislation, this assessment is also enshrined in our common law principles and more specifically in Rainbow Chicken Farm (Pty) Ltd v Mediterranean Woollen Mills (Pty) Ltd which describes the duty of care as a specific duty entrusted to prevent harm against others.

 Section 30 of NEMA further focusses on the control of emergency incidents and defines the event as sudden or unexpected which will or can possibly cause serious damage to the environment.
-The section also elaborates on the meaning of “responsible person” which in the above circumstances could envisage liability of the person who was responsible for the incident.
+The section also elaborates on the meaning of the “responsible person” which in the above circumstances could envisage liability of the person who was responsible for the incident.
 Section 30 (3) further obligates the responsible person to take reasonable steps to notify the public should any risk be posed to public health and safety in general.

 Liability in terms of NEMA further obligates the responsible person to minimize or contain the associated risks in relation to public health and the environment.
 Thus all possible and reasonable action must be undertaken to limit the effects on health and safety in relation to the public.

-Another hurdle to enforce liability includes section 49 which stipulates that a limitation of liability exists associated with the performance of any act or omission in terms of NEMA, fortunately it does not indemnify negligence or the performance of duties in bad faith, thus allowing the possibility of liability of individuals.
-Section 49A is very specific with the inclusion of either or one of the elements of negligence and/or intent in the possible unlawful pollution or degrading of the environment under paragraphs (e) and (f).

-Section 151 of the National Water Act could further contribute to the importance of local government officials’ accountability noting that section 151 (i) and (j) is considered a schedule 3 offence under the National Environmental Management Act which allows the application of section 34 which allows for individuals to be criminally prosecuted in terms of the act.
+Section 151 of the National Water Act could further contribute to the importance of local government officials’ accountability noting that section 151 (i) and (j) is considered a schedule 3 offence under the National Environmental Management Act which allows the application of section 34 which in turn allows for individuals to be criminally prosecuted in terms of the act.
 Paragraphs (i) and (j) thus allow the omissions or acts of any person performed intentionally or negligently to be a prima facie criminal offence should a water source be polluted or detrimentally affected.

 PERSONAL CRIMINAL LIABILITY FOR DIRECTORS, COMPANIES AND EMPLOYEES

-Unfortunately to date no specific reference can be cited of personal liability in terms of effluent discharges into our natural resources from poor waste water treatment operations, but several indications of possible criminal liability can be found in corporate structures’ liability where either the directors or subsequent functionary has been held accountable.
+Unfortunately to date no specific reference can be cited of personal liability in terms of effluent discharges into our natural water resources from poor waste water treatment operations, but several indications of possible criminal liability can be found in corporate structures’ liability where either the directors or subsequent functionaries have been held accountable.